 A river

 The Nepean River was at the centre of the Cowpastures and the gatekeeper for the wild cattle.
-The Nepean River, which has Aboriginal name of Yandha, was named by Governor Arthur Phillip in 1789 in honour of Evan Nepean, a British politician.
+The Nepean River, which has an Aboriginal name of Yandha, was named by Governor Arthur Phillip in 1789 in honour of Evan Nepean, a British politician.

-The river floodplain and the surrounding hills provided ideal conditions for the woodland of ironbarks, grey box, wattles and a groundcover of native grasses and herbs.
+The river floodplain and the surrounding hills provided ideal conditions for the woodland of ironbarks, grey box, wattles and a ground cover of native grasses and herbs.
 The woodland ecology loved the clays of Wianamatta shales that are generally away from the floodplain.

 The RAAF Base Camden was located on the Nepean River floodplain.
-One of the hazards was flooding as shown here in 1943.
+One of the hazards was flooding, as shown here in 1943.
 The town of Camden is shown on the far side of the flooded river.
 (Camden Museum)

 A village is born

-Vista of St Johns Church from the Nepean River Floodplain 1910 Postcard (Camden Images)
+Vista of St. Johns Church from the Nepean River Floodplain 1910 Postcard (Camden Images)

-Rural activity was concentrated on the new village of Camden.
+Rural activity was concentrated in the new village of Camden.
 There were weekly livestock auctions, the annual agricultural show and the provision of a wide range of services.
 The town was the centre of law enforcement, health, education, communications and other services.

-The community voluntary sector started under the direction of mentor James Macarthur.
+The voluntary community sector started under the direction of mentor James Macarthur.
 His family also determined the moral tone of the village by sponsoring local churches and endowing the villagers with parkland.

-Camden’s Macarthur Park endowed to the residents of Camden by Sibella Macarthur Onslow in the early 20th century (I Willis, 2016)
+Camden’s Macarthur Park was endowed to the residents of Camden by Sibella Macarthur Onslow in the early 20th century (I Willis, 2016)

 Macarthur Bridge View from Nepean River Floodplain 2015 IWillis